pofider/html-to-xlsx/README.md

 - `width` - the excel column will get the highest width, it can be little bit inaccurate because of pixel to excel points conversion
 - `height` - the excel row will get the highest height
 - `font-size` - font size
+- `colspan` - numeric value that merges current column with columns to the right
+- `rowspan` - numeric value that merges current row with rows below.

 ##Options